How to Protect Yourself from Online Fraud

 - You must enter your passcode, and we must verify it before you are allowed to access your accounts.

-- Only browsers supporting the SSL security protocol with 128 bit encryption can be used to log on to our system.
+- Only browsers supporting the TLS security protocol with 128 bit encryption can be used to log on to our system.

 - Once online, we make sure only you can view any information about your accounts.

-- SSL uses a digital signature to make sure that no one can send you false information; your browser will only accept information from the Internet Banking system.
+- TLS uses a digital signature to make sure that no one can send you false information; your browser will only accept information from the Internet Banking system.